 In Ladakh, the practice of taking carry bags from shops is a newly formed culture.
 In olden days, locals used to carry baskets from home for buying things.
 Nowadays, most customers take carry bags from shops because it is easier than bringing their own bags from home and because the carry bags come free so they do not mind taking them.
 The large amount of waste generated on a daily basis from throwaway carry bags can be prevented completely and relatively easily by continuously educating residents to follow the Zero Waste principle of “Refuse.”

 “Recover” and “Reuse”

-The fabric scraps generated from local tailor shops constitute a large amount of waste.
-In the current Municipal SWM system, fabrics have absolutely no value, so they are burnt in the open or incinerated.
-Fabrics can be prevented from being wasted by applying the Zero Waste principle of “recover.”
-Fabrics can be collected before they hit the waste stream and stitched into bags which can be the sustainable alternative to single-use, throwaway PP and paper carry bags.
+The leftover fabrics from local tailors constitutes a large amount of waste.
+In the current Municipal Solid Waste Management system, fabric waste has no value, as a result of which, it is disposed by dumping, landfilling, burning or incinerating.
+Fabrics can be prevented from being wasted by applying the Zero Waste principles of “recover" and "reuse".
+Fabric waste can be collected directly from tailors, that is before it hits the waste stream, and stitched into bags and a variety of other utility products.

 Waste recovery and reuse

 Fabrics get a second life instead of being dumped, burnt, landfilled or incinerated.

 By promoting reusable shopping bags, waste generation from single-use carry bags is prevented.